 Grate soap with a hand-held grater or break into pieces and process in a food processor until powdered (if you grate by hand, your soap will be coarser, but that’s okay–the soap can be either finely or coarsely grated; I grated mine by hand using the smaller grating side).

 Put grated soap in a large bowl or small bucket (you can line the bucket with a plastic bag if you like) and add the washing soda, borax, and baking soda, mixing everything together well.
 Store in an airtight container.

 This makes about 6 cups of powdered detergent (this detergent is low-sudsing, but it still works great).
-Use 2 Tablespoons of this detergent for a regular load of laundry.
-For a light load, use 1 to 1 1/2 Tablespoons; for a heavy load or heavily–soiled load, use 2 to 2 1/2 Tablespoons.
-Depending on what size loads you have, this makes enough for about 60-80 loads.
-I’m estimating that the cost for making this comes to about $4.20 per batch, which is pretty good for that many loads!
+Use 1 1/2 Tablespoons of this detergent for a regular load of laundry.
+For a light load, or lightly-soiled clothes, use 1 Tablespoon; for a heavy load or heavily–soiled clothes, use 2 Tablespoons.
+Depending on what size loads you have, this makes enough for about 70 to 80 loads.

 *Note on soap bars: It’s best to stick with the brands listed; do not use heavily perfumed or moisturizing soaps—the oils in these kinds of soaps can create spots on your clothes.

-For a lemon scent to your laundry, add 1/2 cup of lemon juice to each load.
+For a lemon scent to your laundry, add 1/4 to 1/2 cup of lemon juice to each load, depending on if your load is small or large.
 The lemon juice will not only give your laundry a light lemony scent, it also adds extra whitening power!

 Recipe from NancyC | nancy-c.com

 Some of you have asked if this detergent can be used with HE washers, and I don’t know the answer to that—it’s best if you check directly with the manufacturer of your washer.